Porsil/lab-boss/README.md

 The batch tracker app allows the laboratory to track batches through the laboratory, easily seeing what batches require testing, when they are due and if they are a priority for the business.

-The scheduler app allows the laboratory to schedule the worklod by quickly and easily assigning an analytical test to an analyst on a particular day.
+The scheduler app allows the laboratory to schedule the workload by quickly and easily assigning an analytical test to an analyst on a particular day.

 [View the live project here](https://lab-boss.herokuapp.com/)